 You might already have acrylic paint in your arsenal and do not really want to go through the hassle of getting the medium from the shop.
 Well, in that case, follow these steps:

 Like the two methods we have explained above, you would need to first gather the essential supplies.
 And for this process, you will need these:

 - Shaving cream

 - Acrylic paint

 When it comes to the container, we recommend using something that has a lid, or else the mixing process will not be that effective.
 However, you can make do with a jar that does not have a sealing lid.
 That is why the spoon or stick is there.

 The second step of this procedure is to make the mixture.
 As the regular paint is comparatively thicker than the fabric paint, we are going to use the other materials to thin it up a little bit.

 After dropping both the shaving cream and glue inside the container, mix the whole thing up.
 If you are using a jar with a lid, close the lid and give it a good shake.
-However, if it does not have any cover, use the spoon or stick.
+However, if it does not have any cover, use a spoon or stick.

 Once the mixture looks good, add the acrylic paint.
 We can not specifically state the amount you will need for the paint.
 It will depend on your preference.
 However, do not add more than five tablespoons if the color is deep.

 Give the jar container a good shake or mix the whole thing with the stick.
 Make sure that the whole thing is mixed properly, or else the paint will not look that good on the fabric.